Kael'thas Build Guide “Anar'alah belore!”

 Standard Flamestrike BuildRecommended

 The Standard Flamestrike Build focuses on bolstering the damage output and utility of Flamestrike, providing Kael'thas with an even stronger kit and higher teamfight presence.
-It is important for Kael'thas to try to complete the quest portion of Convection as early as possible, as the reward will grant a massive power spike to Flamestrike.
-Enemy teams will often try to focus Kael'thas down before he is able to finish his Convection quest, so be sure to play cautiously until it is completed.
-Empowering Flamestrike with Verdant Spheres will make it much easier for players to strike multiple enemy Heroes, making great use of both Burned Flesh and Flamethrower.
+It is important for Kael'thas to try to complete the quest portion of Mana Addict as early as possible, as the reward will grant a massive shield that can be used defensively to help Kael'thas survive teamfights.
+Every talent synergizes with eachother in this build which is what makes it so great.
+Empowering Flamestrike with Verdant Spheres is crucial to make it easier to hit enemy heroes, making great use of either Ignite or Fury of the Sunwell.

 Kael'thas's Synergies and Counters

 Kael'thas requires allies who are going to be able to provide him good peel and sustain when he is targeted in team fights.
 A solid frontline with ample crowd-control will help keep enemies at bay, while supports who can provide a source of Health or damage mitigation can keep him from being immediately picked off.

 Kael'thas' high AoE and team fight damage cause him to be an incredibly effective pick on smaller maps where fights and skirmishes break out often.
 His strong waveclear also makes him a valuable pick on maps where quickly killing large amounts of low health targets is vital, such as on Tomb of the Spider Queen, Braxis Holdout, and Infernal Shrines.
 Kael'thas also favors maps with many narrow pathways and chokepoints.
 These passages force enemies close to one another and susceptible to Kael'thas' team-wide damage.
 Try to steer clear of large Battlegrounds with multiple objective locations as this may allow Kael'thas to be isolated and picked off while his team is split-up accross the map.